rd9437/Telegram-MeteoMaster-Bot/README.md

 If you encounter any issues or have questions regarding WeatherBot, please don't hesitate to reach out to me for assistance.

-Thank you for using WeatherBot!
+Thank you for using Meteo Master!
 Stay informed about the weather wherever you are.

 http://t.me/meteomaster_bot